Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 Other options for managing sensitive data

-Given the limitations, here are better-aligned options depending on your environment:
+Given these limitations, here are better alternatives depending on your environment:

 1. Secret files mounted via Compose